 Key Takeaways

-A public inquiry found that 'catastrophic' failures by multiple agencies and Axel Rudakubana's parents allowed him to carry out a knife attack in Southport, England, killing three young girls.
-The report highlighted systemic failures and criticized the parents for not reporting their son's behavior.
+A public inquiry found 'catastrophic' failures by multiple agencies and Axel Rudakubana's parents enabled his knife attack in Southport, killing three young girls.
+The report highlighted systemic issues and parental negligence.
+New details reveal heightened security for Rudakubana amid fears the inquiry could trigger further violence.

 The inquiry highlighted a 'merry-go-round of referrals, assessments, case-closures and hand-offs' among agencies such as Lancashire Police, NHS mental health services, and children's social care.
 Sir Adrian Fulford criticized the parents for failing to act out of a 'misguided and irresponsible' desire to avoid their son being taken into care.